 In each of its issues since #141, Island has published an essay by men and women who have learned to read or develop their communication as adults.
 In their own words these courageous learners have told their stories.
 Too often they are narratives of stigma and disadvantage, but all are bravely beautiful.

 In January 2017, in celebration of their two-year partnership, Island and Chatter Matters released a special collection of the first seven essays written by Chatter Matters learners.
 They are moving accounts of real lives, real change, real hope.
 And can be downloaded for free from here.

 We desire for those who are literary – that is, the readers of a lit mag – to feel something of illiteracy.
 Because for those fortunate enough to be skilled in language and literacy, the reading and writing life flows along, mostly, in a state of unconscious competence.

 Literacy levels across our nation are not what we would expect of a wealthy country.
-We hold a national rhetoric about the ‘fair go’ – but it isn’t really so on the ground.
-Many are denied the opportunities to even reach-out for that fair-go.
+We hold a national rhetoric about the ‘fair go’ – but it isn’t so for many.
+Many are denied opportunities to even reach out for that fair-go, let alone seize it.
 But when those with abundant voice – the readers of a lit mag – take time to hear other voices and to think with awareness and compassion, such as story creates, then things can change.

 Go check out Island.
 And thanks for reading the wonderful Chatter Matters literacy essays which are in every issue on from issue #141.